nmazda/BubbleProject/SimToLabeledBubbleData/README.md

 4) Combining paired images.
 Follow the instructions below to execute each step.
 5) ...

-## Step 1: Converting Original Images to Resized Squares
+## Step 1: Read simulation data from .dat files and visualize

 This project involves visualizing data from bubble simulations.
 The data is stored in 77 .dat files, each corresponding to a snapshot of the simulation.
 Each file contains a large binary dataset that represents a 3D grid of values.
 The main goal of the project is to identify and isolate bubble locations within this 3D space and then generate black-and-white images from the Y-Z perspective.